fournet/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Receipt:

-: a cryptographic proof that a Signed Statement is recorded in the Append-only Log.
+: a Receipt is a cryptographic proof that a Signed Statement is recorded in the Append-only Log.
 Receipts are based on COSE Signed Merkle Tree Proofs {{-COMETRE}}.
-Receipts consist of an inclusion proof for the Signed Statement, a signature by the Transparency Service of the state of the Append-only Log, and additional metadata in the signature's protected headers to assist in auditing.
+Receipts consist of Transparency Service-specific inclusion proofs, a signature by the Transparency Service of the state of the Append-only Log, and additional metadata (contained in the signature's protected headers) to assist in auditing.

 Registration: